The Misty mold on Identify Your Breyer

 2007-current. #1157 & #1286.
 Misty and Stormy are in a box set with a paperback copy of Misty of Chincoteague.
 The pattern is the same but the color is more shaded.

 Vintage Club Stormy

 Production: 2019.
 Chestnut pinto.
 Produced for Breyer's Vintage Collector's Club.
 500 produced.
-On the Stablemate sized (1:32 scale) G3 Standing Foal mold.
+On the Stablemate sized (1:32 scale) G3 Standing Foal mold which is male.
 Pattern is like #19.

 The Sea Star mold on Identify Your Breyer

 Production: 1980-1987. #16.
 Traditional sized (1:9 scale).
 Chestnut with a star.
 Sculpted by Chris Hess.
 Design of the mold came from illustrations in Sea Star, Orphan of Chincoteague.